VenusChhantel/PMAT-WriteUp/1-3.Challenge-SillyPutty/putty.exe.md

 Followings were found:
 - The entropy of this sample was high (7.394 out of 8) so it could be packed.
-- The sampole is 32-bit and has GUI interface.
+- The sample is 32-bit and has GUI interface.
 - The sample was compiled on Sat Jul 10 02:51:55 2021.

 To verify more on if its packed, the virtual size and raw size of the .text sections of this sample were checked and was found to be similar as shown below.